 Our aim is to inspire the wider community and share our knowledge.
 We give talks to professionals and the public, publish articles and have produced a series of handy books packed with information.
 Membership is open to anyone interested in Wiltshire’s built heritage, non-experts and experts alike.
 Help us to continue this valuable work.

-We are actively involved in research into Wiltshire’s built heritage, working in conjunction with English Heritage, the Victoria County History and our own members.
-Two major recording projects are underway: Farmstead and Dendrochronology.
+We are actively involved in research into Wiltshire’s built heritage, working in conjunction with Historic England, the Victoria County History, our own members and volunteers.
+Three major recording projects are underway: Farmsteads, Dendrochronology and Dated Features.

 We have been recording built heritage and collecting material since 1979.
 We accept information about buildings from the public such as photos, sales particulars and newspaper clippings.
 Our records can be accessed at the Wiltshire and Swindon History Centre, where we are based.
 Our archive is a unique resource for local, social and family history, architecture and vernacular buildings.
 In addition we are privileged custodians of the Wiltshire Gardens Trust’s records which contain historic garden schemes at some of the larger Wiltshire houses, as well as additional notes on a building’s history.